-- Cost Protect yourself against hepatitis B by participating in the free vaccination program. - Safety and efficacy The hepatitis B vaccination is a non-infectious vaccine prepared from recombinant yeast cultures, rather than human blood or plasma.
+- Cost Protect yourself against hepatitis B by participating in the free vaccination program administered by Employee Occupational Health (EOH). - Safety and efficacy The hepatitis B vaccination is a non-infectious vaccine prepared from recombinant yeast cultures, rather than human blood or plasma.
 There is no risk of contamination from other bloodborne pathogens nor is there any chance of developing HBV from the vaccine. - Method of administration Hepatitis B vaccination is a series intramuscular injections.